ouspg/SOP-Robot/docs/BRINGUP.md

 **Note: Remember to `colcon build` and `source setup/install.bash` first.**

+## Bring-up fake (simulated) robot

 The fake robot can be visualized using rviz.
-See [RVIZ](RVIZ.md) for how to do that.

-## Bring-up fake (simulated) robot

 Run the following in a GUI environment:

 ```console
 ros2 launch robot robot.fake.launch.py